JohannesLorenz/lmms-zyn-fusion-test/README.md

 ./lmms
 ```

+**Note**: During the download, there is usually no progress displayed.
+Submodules like LMMS or CALF can take 10 minutes even with a good connection.
+Please be patient.

-If build.sh fails, you can fix it in the script and re-run the script.
-Please
+If build.sh fails, you can fix it in the script and usually re-run the script.
-make a PR if you have fixed something.
+Please make a PR if you have fixed something.

 ### Install by re-using your current git-worktrees